HelpMeFixHome.com Monthly Newsletter

 After your available funds have been determined, it is time to Estimate your Project Costs on at least your items from your #1 list.
 If there is any funds left, you can then continue on to list #2, and then to list #3.

-If you are doing the work yourself, then you will need to Create a Materials & Tools Needed sheet for each project.
-See my page on: Steps Common to All Projects and complete Steps 1 and 2 for each of your projects.
+If you are doing the work yourself, then you will need to create a Materials & Tools Needed sheet for each Project.
+See my page on: 5 Steps for Project Management and complete Steps 1, 2, & 3 for each of your Projects.
 You will go on to complete the remaining Steps on that page after you have made some decisions.

-If you are NOT doing the work yourself, and will be hiring a contractor or handyperson to complete some of your projects, you should consider using one of the following sites:
+If you are not doing the work yourself, and will be hiring a Contractor or Handyperson to complete some or all of your Projects, you should consider using one of the following sites:

 - ProReferral.com (operated by Home Depot)